Skip to main content

 The application process can be opened for one or more applicant groups.
 Applicants are firstly divided into applicant groups and secondly into admission groups.
 Applicants will be chosen in the order listed below.
 If all applicants from the same admission group are not selected, a draw will be held within the group.

-Applicant group 1: Applicants of compulsory education age (under 18-year-old applicants) and others who do not have a vocational qualification or higher education completed in Finland
+Applicant group 1: Applicants of compulsory education age (under 18-year-old applicants) and others who do not have an upper secondary degree or higher education completed in Finland

-- Adults who are unemployed and do not have a vocational qualification or higher education in Finland.
+2. Adults who are unemployed and do not have an upper secondary degree or higher education in Finland.

-- Adults who are employed and do not have a vocational qualification or higher education in Finland.
+3. Adults who are employed and do not have an upper secondary degree or higher education in Finland.

-Applicant group 2: Adult applicants who already have a vocational qualification or higher education completed in Finland
+Applicant group 2: Adult applicants who already have an upper secondary degree or higher education completed in Finland

-- Adults who are unemployed and already have a vocational qualification or higher education completed in Finland.
+2. Adults who are unemployed and already have an upper secondary degree or higher education completed in Finland.

-- Adults who are employed and already have a vocational qualification or higher education completed in Finland.
+3. Adults who are employed and already have an upper secondary degree or higher education completed in Finland.

 Applicant group 3: Omnia’s internal transfer applicants